Swaps#

 irs_3m.floating_frequency

-The swaps make use of historic forecasting and discounting curves.
+The interest rate swaps make use of historic forecasting and discounting curves.

 discounting_curve = sig.obj.get(IRSwapMarket.discounting_curve_name('USD'))